dwhieb/dissertation/README.md

 The final list of 100 archlexemes was created manually, and is located in `data/English/selected_archlexemes.txt`.

 After this was done, I next created a list of every possible inflected wordform of the 100 archlexemes that were selected for annotation.
-Morphologically derived forms were not included, but suppletive inflections variants were included.
+Morphologically derived forms were not included, but suppletive inflectional variants were included.
 Thus for the archlexeme _know_, I included the following wordforms:

 - _knew_
 - _know_